 On the advancement trail, a Cub Scout progresses from rank to rank, learning new skills as they go.
 Each of the ranks and awards in Cub Scouting has its own requirements.
 As you advance through the ranks, the requirements get more challenging, to match the new skills and abilities you learn as you get older.
 For more information on the mechanics of Cub Scout advancement, visit CubScouts.org.

-No matter what age or grade a youth joins Cub Scouting, they must earn their Bobcat badge before they can advance to the rank of Tiger, Wolf, Bear, or Webelos.
-A Scout must complete the Bobcat requirements, which include:
+Cub Scouts in 1st - 5th grade must earn their Bobcat badge before they can advance to the rank of Tiger, Wolf, Bear, or Webelos Scout.
+Requirements include:

 - Learn and say the Cub Scout motto, the Scout Oath, and the Scout Law and tell what they mean;